 The type of arthritis that more commonly affects the spine is osteoarthritis, also called spondylosis.
-Other types of arthritis, inflammatory in nature include rheumatoid arthritis and ankylosing spondylitis.
-Here, we provide you with information about medications for osteoarthritis that may affect your neck, mid back, and/or low back.
+Other types of arthritis that are inflammatory in nature include rheumatoid arthritis and ankylosing spondylitis.
+Here, you’ll learn about medications for osteoarthritis that affects your neck (cervical spine), mid back (thoracic spine), and/or low back (lumbar spine).

-People with spinal arthritis today have access to different types of pain medications that can be taken or applied to relieve pain.
+Today, people with spinal arthritis have access to different types of pain medications that can be taken or applied to relieve pain.
 Some require a doctor's prescription, some do not.
-However, do not assume that just because a drug is available without a prescription or "over the counter", it is safe for everyone.
+However, do not assume that just because a drug is available without a prescription, or over the counter, that it is safe for everyone.

 Talk with your doctor about your neck and/or back pain to make sure your diagnosis is accurate and current.
-Remember that certain types of back problems are degenerative, meaning they may change, improve or worsen with time.
-Management of your spinal arthritis pain may involve more than one medication or therapy.
+Remember that certain types of back problems are degenerative, meaning they may change, improve, or worsen with time.
+Management of your spinal arthritis pain may involve more than 1 medication or therapy.
 You have choices, and your doctor can work with you to find the right drug or combination of medications and therapies to ease your spinal osteoarthritis (spondylosis) symptoms.